Donnerstag, 30. Juni 2011

 Englische Presseerklärung der Zeugen Jehovas (Text siehe ganz unten.)a

-(und jetzt unten auch die deutsche Übersetzung)b
+(und jetzt unten auch die deutsche Übersetzung)

 Zum zweiten bedeutet es noch nichts endgültiges.
 Der französische Staat hat jetzt drei Monate, um Revision einzulegen.
 Falls er sich dazu entschließt, wird ein Gremium aus fünf Richtern entscheiden, ob die Revision angenommen wird; falls ja, dann wird die "große Kammer" bestehend aus allen Richtern des Gerichtes sich noch einmal mit dem Fall befassen.
 Falls der Staat keine Revision einlegt, hat er Gelegenheit, sich mit der Religionsgemeinschaft einvernehmlich über die Rückzahlung und Entschädigung zu einigen.
 Erst danach werden die Richter über die genaue Höhe der finanziellen Entschädigung entscheiden.